LIHI Certificate #80 - Gardners Falls Project, Massachusetts

 The project includes a dam, ogee spillway, power canal, intake structure, powerhouse, and transmission equipment.

 Historically, the Deerfield River has supported migratory fish populations of Atlantic salmon, American eel, American shad, sea lamprey, and blueback herring.
 However, due to downstream development on the mainstem Connecticut River, these migratory species are no longer present in the project area.
 The downstream Deerfield #2 precludes access to the project river reach.
-Downstream fish passage is facilitated by a fish passage gate and plunge pool.
-A floating louver guides fish to the gate and individuals then pass through the gate into a plunge pool at the south end of the dam.
-Downstream passage requirements are currently suspended after MDFW terminated their upstream restocking of Atlantic salmon in 2016.
+After ice conditions damaged the fish louver platform in January 2018, the platform was eliminated altogether.
+Given that downstream passage requirements are currently suspended after MDFW terminated their upstream restocking of Atlantic salmon in 2016, the resource agencies and FERC concluded that the platform need not be replaced.

 The project lands consist of roughly 39 acres.
 In consultation with resource agencies, it was concluded that no lands of significant ecological value exist in the project area.
 Representatives from the National Parks Service, USFWS, Natural Resource Conservation Service, MDFW, and MDEP convened and concluded that the project area should remain an undeveloped rustic setting.
 Additional consultation with MDFW via a Massachusetts Endangered Species Act Information Request noted that no threatened or endangered species are found in the project area.
 Review from two experts at MDFW concluded that the project would not have any detrimental effect on any listed species in the Deerfield River watershed.